 Cities designed well, with nature in mind and at hand, can be understood as natural, supportive of both ecosystem integrity and public health.

 Capetonians have always been extremely fortunate in this regard, we have Table Mountain on our doorstep and as our “back yard” – a natural park in an urban setting.
 For generations it has been a place for all people to enjoy and should remain that way, particularly given the City’s focus on urban densification.
 Yet it has been clear from the start that SANParks have limited knowledge in managing an urban park.
 It is also increasingly apparent that the management strategies of SANParks focus on conservation via commercialisation – to the exclusion of local users, who along with visitors to Cape Town are referred to as “tourists”.
 While the focus on biodiversity is critical, and one cannot deny the touristic value of TMNP, it cannot be at the cost of limiting the Cape Town community’s access to areas of safe, natural recreation.
-We may have the benefit of our own urban park, but it appears that we will increasingly be denied that benefit.
+We may have the benefit of our own urban national park, but it appears that we will increasingly be denied that benefit.

 For further information see: